Ludska01/ecommerce-project/README.md

 If you want to get mails you shuld set that also in .env file.

+For stripe payment use dummy card 4242 4242 4242 4242 any cv code and future exp date.

 ## This project uses:

 - laravel 8